 Outside of treatments, we also give nutritional recommendations.
 For those trying to conceive, foods like eggs, seeds, nuts, oysters, and oats are good sources of nutrients to support male fertility.
 To support Qi in general, eat a moderate amount of warm spices like ginger, shallots, or cinnamon and go for dishes that have been slow-cooked or simmered for long periods of time.

 For men without male-specific issues or who want treatment for another condition—there are tons of issues acupuncture and TCM can treat.
 Some of those most commonly seen are stress, anxiety, back pain, neck pain, digestive issues, insomnia, allergies, and more.
 If you have a condition we didn’t mention, feel free to give us a call or send us an email and ask if acupuncture can help!

 If you or your partner are trying to conceive or undergoing treatments for fertility, then we strongly recommend that you both come in for treatment.
 Whether the infertility is explained or unexplained, it’s still very important to support both the Yin and Yang aspects, because both need to be strong and healthy for conception to happen.

 Men Deserve to Feel Better Too

 As you can see, there are many tools we can use to help men feel better too!
 Your acupuncturist will use your tongue, pulse, medical history, and current symptoms to create a customized plan for you because you deserve to feel better.
 To get started, head to our booking page and schedule your first appointment.
 If you’d like us to check your insurance benefits, we’d be happy to take care of that for you.
-We are in-network with CareFirst/BlueCross, Aetna, and the VA Community Choice Network.
+We are in-network with CareFirst/BlueCross and Aetna.